Mr Monkey's home page Sitemap

 The 40 pounder was a larger version of Armstrong's earlier 12 pounder rifled breech loading gun.

-The Armstrong guns were made from iron hoops forged together, with a breech unit made from a single block of steel with a chamber bored out of it.
+The Armstrong guns were made from iron hoops forged together.
+The breech unit was supposed to be made from a single block of steel with a chamber bored out of it, but at the time the Warrior's guns were made Armstrong couldn't get the right amount of the right quality of metal.
+The breeches were therefore made up of staves, forged and heat welded under a steam hammer and then shrunk onto the guns when red hot.
 The rear of the powder chamber was blocked by a steel vent-piece, which was held in place by a breech-screw.
 In practice the vent-piece turned out to be the weakest part of the system.
-Generally the 40 pounder seems to have been a popular gun, at least with the people using it.

 An Armstrong 110 pounder on a stern chaser carriage